-The REIT has incorporated its assessment of the potential impact of COVID-19 into its estimates and assumptions, all of which are subject to increased uncertainty due to the market disruptions caused by COVID-19, specifically with respect to the fair value of the REIT's investment properties in Note 4.
+The REIT has incorporated its assessment of the potential impact of COVID-19 into its estimates and assumptions, all of which are subject to increased uncertainty due to the market disruptions caused by COVID-19, specifically with respect to the fair value of the REIT's investment properties as described in Note 4.

-The REIT has collected approximately 78% of its base rent for the three month period ended June 30, 2020, with the remaining amount subject to rent deferral agreements (the "Deferral Agreements") with tenants.
+The REIT has collected approximately 94% of its base rent for the nine-month period ended September 30, 2020, with the remaining amount subject to rent deferral agreements with tenants (the "Deferral Agreements").
 Pursuant to the Deferral Agreements, the REIT has agreed to defer, predominately interest-free, a portion of the applicable tenants' base rents for primarily a three-month period occurring between April and July 2020.
-Given the REIT's triple-net lease structure, the only additional rent receivable relates to realty taxes and land lease payments, of which the REIT has collected all that was due in the months of April to June 2020 except for realty tax payments owing by one tenant group.

 The REIT assessed the risk of credit loss on a tenant-by-tenant basis based on its credit history with each tenant as well as the duration of the applicable Deferral Agreement.
-For the six-month period ended June 30, 2020, the REIT provided for an allowance for doubtful accounts and bad debt expense of \$422 which reflects the credit risk relating to the collection of the receivable balances totalling \$4,141.
+For the nine-month period ended September 30, 2020, the REIT provided for an allowance for doubtful accounts and bad debt expense of \$332 which reflects the credit risk relating to the collection of the receivable balances totalling \$3,184.